Elvira Madigan: Legacy

 The interpretation of the murder drama that was told was a love story and became to many a symbol of romantic love.
 It was about a circus princess who was courted by a nobleman, in a combination of morality and entertainment.
 The event, in its turn, brought a tremendous look, and promptly gave rise to poetry and poems.
 Johan Lindström Saxon's broadside ballad was heard throughout the Nordic countries from the autumn of 1889 and for many decades to come.
 Everyone knew the story, and everyone could sing the song.
 But it was not just Barrel organists that conveyed the story, also the newspapers were full of up-to-date descriptions, even with terrible details.

 The couple's relationship also gave rise to an intense press debate.
 The conservative press condemned the couple's actions and Sparre's adultery, while the liberal press was more understanding.
 The event was interpreted as saying that the couple had to take this step because of the class society of the time and the prevailing sexual morality.
 Among other things, the Danish author Holger Drachmann wrote the tribute poem "Til de to" (To the two) under these premises.
 The event was seen as a repetition of the Mayerling incident, but the extent to which the two were influenced by this event is unclear.
 Already in the first press releases on the drama, this connection to the event in Austria was made six months earlier, and other newspapers continued to spin on this thread, perhaps mostly because this version was what the readers wanted: the all-consuming love, stronger than death, in addition, between a man of noble birth and a woman of very humble lineage (circus performers stood very low on the social scale).
 This romanticized view of the drama has survived to the present day through movies, novels, musicals and much more.

 However, recent years of research give a different picture.
-It has emerged that Sparre the last few years of his life lived very extravagantly.
+It has emerged that Sparre in the last few years of his life lived very extravagantly.
 He had wasted his fortune and systematically withdrew debts in a way that gave rise to questions about his mental health.
 According to Grönqvist, he may have suffered from bipolar disorder, and his systematic waste, his renunciation of the family and the values his social class traditionally represented (Sparre posed far left politically in the last few years), and finally the love affair with Madigan should then be seen as the rash of his illness.
 Lindhe maintained that Sparre was spoiled, wasteful and narcissistic; he also condemned Sparre's wife Luitgard.

 Contemporaries remembered Madigan as having been shy and withdrawn.
 She had been interested in poetry and literature, and was a good amateur pianist.

-Elvira Madigan in culture
+In culture

 In 1943, Åke Ohberg directed the first Swedish film version of Elvira Madigan with Eva Henning and himself in the lead roles.
 After pressure from relatives of Sixten Sparre, his name was changed to Christian.